Pensions in divorce settlements

 This is the preferred choice in the majority of cases these days.

 Thanks to the Welfare Reform and Pensions Act 1999 (WRPA), this allows one party the opportunity to secure a percentage of their spouse’s pension rights and to put that percentage into their own name.

-This is preferable in many cases because a person can feel more in control of their own future rather than being dependent on an ex-spouse, they can decide when they retire and if the recipient dies before retirement, the pension investment can be paid to children or a new spouse.
+This is preferable in many cases because a person can feel more in control of their own future rather than being dependent on an ex-spouse.
+They can decide when they retire, and if the recipient dies before retirement, the pension benefits can be paid to children or a new spouse.

-It is important to note that when a pension is divided or shared, this does not mean that the recipient will receive a cash lump-sum.
-A pension or part of a pension that is ordered from one party to another still remains a pension and has to be invested in a pension plan.
+It is important to note that when a pension is divided or shared, this does not mean that the recipient will receive a cash lump sum.
+A pension or part of a pension that is ordered to be transferred from one party to another still remains a pension and has to be invested in a pension plan.

-Expert advice and guidance from experienced professionals is the only way to ensure you are not left rueing the financial split while getting over the emotional break-up.
+Expert advice and guidance from experienced professionals are the only way to ensure you are not left rueing the financial settlement whilst still getting over the emotional break-up.

 The process of considering pensions in a financial settlement should be as follows:

 - Find out what pension provision there is, both private, company and state and secure a valuation and forecast.

 - Decide with your lawyer if the amount of the pension and the facts of your case make further investigation justifiable (i.e., the cost versus benefit).
 There are at least a hundred different ways to value a pension.
 Further investigation can mean a drastic increase or reduction in the pension asset, frequently seen with Final Salary Pensions and with Government and Civil Service pensions (such as teachers and armed forces pensions for example).

 - If you wish to push ahead, investigate fully, ideally helped by a specialist IFA or Pension Actuary (your lawyer will be able to recommend someone).